midnightntwrk/midnight-architecture/proposals/0018-cnight-generates-dust.md

     - While the above solution should prevent double-registration in majority of the cases, it does not guarantee that a double (or multiple) registration is not made.
-Thus, the observability layer must be able to handle such situations, presumably by ignoring all registrations.
-Another way of handling such a case would be to use the latest registration and ignore the previous ones, though this could be problematic if two transactions were submitted in a single block.
+Thus, the observability layer must be able to handle such situations, presumably by treating Cardano wallets with multiple registrations as unregistered.
+Another way of handling such case would be to use the latest registration and ignore the previous ones, though this could be problematic if two transactions were submitted in a single block.

     See "Other explored alternatives" section below for a discussion of another solution to scenario 2 that does guarantee uniqueness of registrations, but